go-gitea/gitea/CONTRIBUTING.md

 Pull requests should only include `vendor/` updates if they are part of the same change, be it a bugfix or a feature addition.

 The `vendor/` update needs to be justified as part of the PR description, and must be verified by the reviewers and/or merger to always reference an existing upstream commit.

+## Translation

+We do all translation work inside [Crowdin](https://crowdin.com/project/gitea).
+The only translation that is maintained in this git repository is [`en_US.ini`](https://github.com/go-gitea/gitea/blob/master/options/locale/locale_en-US.ini) and is synced regularily to Crowdin.
+Once a translation has reached A SATISFACTORY PERCENTAGE it will be synced back into this repo and included in the next released version.

 ## Code review